glsorensen/git_homework/thoughts.md

 Strategies
 1. Typing in as much as I can to get used to moving around the keyboard.
 2. Paying attention to my calendar to stay more organized.

+Shoutout:
+Shout out to ALum Patrick McLaughlin for helping me to commit to the program!